apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 block the threads from performing other operations -including more I/O, the the autoscale may not scale fast enough.

-This is why the DynamoDB On-Demand appears to be a better option for workloads with Hadoop, Spark, Hive and other applications.
+This is why the DynamoDB On-Demand appears is a better option for workloads with Hadoop, Spark, Hive and other applications.

 If autoscaling is to be used, we recommend experimenting with the option,